-The time for change was now.
 The Committee's demand for improvements in the quality of care led to the founding of the School of Nursing, which opened on May 1, 1873.
 Most of the doctors were opposed to opening a school of nursing.
-One distinguished surgeon said the class of patients was so difficult to deal with that any intelligent woman such as they hoped to train would lose heart and leave.9 (It must be noted that the "difficult" patients referred to by the surgeon included a large number of female patients in confinement.
-In 1870, there were 598 births in the hospital: in 1873, 449 births.10 It must also be noted that by the latter part of the nineteenth century, the industrial revolution was in full swing in the United States, producing conditions of severe economic deprivation for huge segments of the population, especially in New York City where poverty was rampant, which may have also contributed to the patients being "difficult" to care for and which gave even greater impetus for developing a comprehensive program of care that would address these patients' needs.)
-By the time the first class was graduated in 1876, nurses were accepted as part of the institution.
+One distinguished surgeon said the class of patients was so difficult to deal with that any intelligent woman such as they hoped to train would lose heart and leave.
+(It must be noted that the "difficult" patients referred to by the surgeon included a large number of female patients in confinement.
+In 1870, there were 598 births in the hospital; in 1873, 449 births.
+(10.)
+Nevertheless, by the time the first class was graduated in 1876, nurses were accepted as part of the institution.
 Miss Euphemia Van Rensselaer was the first nurse to enter an operating room.
 Miss Frances Root became the first forerunner of the modern social service nurse.
-Miss Root was convinced that the poor should have competent nursing and knowledge of social hygiene, as well as material aid and sympathy.11
+Miss Root was convinced that the poor should have competent nursing and knowledge of social hygiene, as well as material aid and sympathy.
+(1)

-It took years for conditions in Bellevue Hospital to improve.
+It took many years for conditions in Bellevue Hospital to improve.
 As late as 1884 there was still no plumbing inside the hospital, except in the main building where the hospital Warden and his family resided.
-By 1886, thirteen years after The New York Times had called for the facility's closure, Bellevue was still in the planning stage regarding the installation of an effective heating and ventilation system, which was urgently needed to prevent the further death of patients and staff.
-After a series of unfortunate and tragic events, such as the case in 1880 of the body of a "young married woman" whose remains were found in the hospital "shockingly mangled ... fresh from the dissecting room," the case of the patient in the throes of delirium tremens who murdered another patient in 1883, the outbreak of typhoid in the hospital in 1884, the case of the 17 year-old boy who was transported to Bellevue and then died, the report of complaints from the Coroner's office accusing the Bellevue medical staff of being "unobliging" and "uncivil," and the case of the injured 8 year-old boy who a Bellevue doctor allegedly refused to transport to the hospital, all highly publicized stories which further eroded the hospital's already tarnished reputation, the Commissioners of Charities and Corrections in 1896 summarily fired the Warden, William B. O'Rourke, for "gross mismanagement" and "lax discipline."
-As evidence of Mr. O'Rourke's incompetence, the Commissioners cited three cases, one involving a patient who had his coat valued at \$35 stolen, another of a patient who had to pay 5 and 10 cents for a glass of milk, and the third involving one of the hospital orderlies who used his position to give "trade" to an undertaker who just happened to be the orderly's brother.
+By 1886, thirteen years after The New York Times had called for the facility's closing, Bellevue was still in the planning stage regarding the installation of an effective heating and ventilation system, which was urgently needed to prevent the further death of patients and staff.
+After a series of unfortunate and tragic events, such as the case in 1880 of the body of a "young married woman" whose remains were found in the hospital "shockingly mangled ... fresh from the dissecting room," the case of the patient in the throes of delirium tremens who murdered another patient in 1883, the outbreak of typhoid in the hospital in 1884, the case of the 17 year-old boy who was transported to Bellevue and then died, and the case of the injured 8 year-old boy who a Bellevue doctor allegedly refused to transport to the hospital, all highly publicized stories which further eroded the hospital's already tarnished reputation, the Warden, William B. O'Rourke, was summarily fired for "gross mismanagement" and "lax discipline."
+As evidence of Mr. O'Rourke's alleged incompetence, the Commissioners of Charities and Corrections cited three cases. one involving a patient who had his coat valued at \$35 stolen, another of a patient who had to pay 5 and 10 cents for a glass of milk, and the third involving one of the hospital orderlies who used his position to give "trade" to an undertaker who just happened to be the orderly's brother.
 Mr. O'Rourke responded by claiming that he was never brought up on charges and attributed his dismissal to "politics."
 When asked if one of the attendants in the hospital was earning \$125 over his salary by assisting at operations, Mr. O'Rourke said that the attendant only received presents from the doctors at Christmas.
 The Commissioner said that there would be no public investigation of these matters because "there was too much to do" and described the state of affairs at the hospital as "very shocking."
 The Commissioner did say, however, that there would be further inquiry into possible collusion between the keeper of the morgue and the attendant who was giving business to his brother the undertaker.12